arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	The **scaleAction** property is defined by its direction.
 As this is a _scale-up_ rule, the direction value is **Increase**.
 The action will increase a single instance each time is invoked with a cooldown period of 10 minutes (it will not execute again before that period of time).

 1. To add a scale-down rule you need to add a new rule to the **rules** property, but in this case you need to set the **direction** to **Decrease**.
-Additionally, you will define a rule that will execute only when the CPU average percentage is below 60%.
+Additionally, define a rule that will execute only when the CPU average percentage is below 60%.
+This is highlighted in the following code.

 	<!-- mark:40-57 -->
 	````JavaScript